Septic System Maintenance

 What does septic system maintenance include?

 Septic system maintenance covers tank pumping, sludge and scum measurement, baffle inspection, effluent filter cleaning or replacement, float switch testing, distribution box evaluation, and drain field monitoring.
 A complete service visit examines every component from the inlet pipe to the absorption bed and produces a documented report of findings.
+Our expert team provides this quality service to help keep your system running smoothly.

 When should I schedule septic system maintenance?

 Most residential septic tanks need pumping every 3 to 5 years.
 Households with garbage disposals, large families, or heavy water usage may need service every 2 to 3 years.
 Your pumping schedule depends on tank size, number of occupants, and volume of solids entering the system.
+Call us to request a free estimate and find the schedule that works best for your home.

 Why does regular septic maintenance matter?

 Neglected septic tanks accumulate sludge that eventually flows into the drain field.
 Solids clog perforated pipes, build up biomat in drainfield trenches, and destroy the soil’s ability to absorb and filter effluent.
 Replacing a failed leach field costs ten to thirty times more than routine maintenance.
+Addressing every issue early can help you save thousands of dollars and avoid major disruptions.

 How do I know if my septic system is failing?

 Slow drains, sewage odors, standing water over the drain field, alarm activation, and sewage backups into the home all indicate a system that needs immediate attention.
 A qualified septic contractor can diagnose whether the problem requires pumping, component repair, or drain field remediation.
+Contact Action Septic Service and we will handle the diagnosis and solution.

 Can I maintain my septic system myself?

 You can protect your system by conserving water, avoiding flushing non biodegradable materials, keeping heavy vehicles off the drain field, and never pouring household chemicals or grease down drains.
-Pumping, inspection, and component service require a licensed septic contractor with a vacuum truck and proper training.
+Pumping, inspection, and component services require a licensed septic contractor with a vacuum truck and proper training.
 Professional septic system maintenance from Action Septic Service keeps your system compliant, functional, and long lasting.

 Does septic system maintenance require a permit?

 Many counties and health departments require permits for septic tank pumping and system inspections.
 Action Septic Service handles all permit documentation and files required reports with your local regulatory authority after each service visit.
+Learn more about permitting requirements by contacting our team.